-Castejón gas power plant has been identified as a generation asset at risk from water stress location in our updated Water Stress Exposure Assessment 2017-2018.
-A high-level assessment revealed an Annual Renewable Water Supply indicator below 1,700 m3/person/year and a Baseline Water Stress indicator over 20%, according to WBCSD Global Water Tool and WRI Aqueduct.
+Castejón gas power plant has been identified as a generation asset at risk from water stress location in EDP's Water Stress Exposure Assessment.

+A high-level assessment revealed an Annual Renewable Water Supply indicator below 1,700 m3/person/year and a Baseline Water Stress indicator over 20%, according to WBCSD Global Water Tool, WRI Aqueduct and WWF Water Risk Filter.
 Also, Water stress situation was confirmed by information from National Information Systems on Water Resources.

 Castejón has not been subject to any water-related constraints in the last years, although evidences have shown that electricity generation might be facing future operational constraints.
 Due to low river flow, cooling water discharges can be compromised because of the high temperatures impact on the ecosystem.